cocodedk/publix/README.md

-# CredSec
+# publix

-Welcome to the **credsec** repository!
+Welcome to the **publix** repository!
 This project aims to create a versatile credential search site.

 ## Getting Started